Liu Shishi: Personal life

-Liu Shishi's grandfather, Liu Tianli, was born in Wudi County, Shandong Province.
-He was an artist of Xihe drum performance and was known as the "Master of Drums".

-Both parents were factory workers.
-Liu Shishi's mother retired early due to health reasons, while her father went overseas to do business.
+Liu Shishi's grandfather, Liu Tianli, was a performance artist of Xihe Dagu ballad.
+Both of Liu's parents had been factory workers.
+Liu's mother retired early for health reasons, while her father later became a businessman.

-Liu registered her marriage with Scarlet Heart co-star Nicky Wu on January 20, 2015 and the wedding ceremony was held in Bali, Indonesia on March 20, 2016.

-On April 28, 2019, Liu gave birth to their son.
+Liu married her Scarlet Heart co-star Nicky Wu on January 20, 2015 and their wedding ceremony was held in Bali, Indonesia on March 20, 2016.
+On April 27, 2019, Liu gave birth to a son, nicknamed BuBu after Scarlet Heart (Bubu Jingxin).